 - Electric water heater thermostat is set too low

 Lets take a quick look at troubleshooting electric hot water heater issues.

 #1: Reset Circuit Breaker

 The circuit breaker also known as a water heater thermostat is an essential part of your unit and this is one of the first parts to check when you have issues.
-The first thing to do is reset the circuit breaker by pressing on the small round button. i would also advise to check your fuse box for any burned out fuses.
+The first procedure to do is reset the circuit breaker by pressing on the small round button.
+I would also advise to check your fuse box for any burned out fuses.
 For more detailed information on the circuit break and its replacement you can read more here.